webcat12345/peach-tree/CONSULTATION.md

 I guess your expectation is to use in-memory-data-service at least, but I didn't use that, because it's kinda useless for this stage.
 Apologize.

 #### The transactions list should update immediately at every keystroke.
 I implemented debounce time for the search input instead of keystroke trigger.
 It will require when we do server side filtering to reduce API calls.

-- i18n: add multi-language support
+#### i18n: add multi-language support
-- a11y: WCAG level A
-- decent test coverage
+To present i18n, just added only one additional language - French